Broken Access Control

 - Client side caching: Browsers store websites in their cache to ensure faster loading if the user tries to access the same website again.
 This might be a problem if multiple people use the same computer, e.g. in a library or an internet café.
 Developers should prevent browsers from storing sensitive data in their cache.
 This can be accomplished by for example using HTML meta tags.

 How can you find it in your application?

 First, you need a well documented access control policy, otherwise you cannot decide what should be considered broken access control.
 A detailed review of the code that implements the access control should reveal some of the vulnerabilities.
 Also, penetration testing might help.
 These vulnerabilities are not too hard to find, often it is enough to craft a request for a resource that should not be accessed.

 The impact of broken access control

-Depending on the exact vulnerability, the consequences can be devastating.
-The worst case scenario is when an unauthorized user has access to some privileged function.
-This can give them the ability to modify or delete contents on the website, or even worse, they might gain full control over the web application.
+Depending on the specific vulnerability, the consequences can be devastating.
+The worst case scenario is when an unauthorized user has access to a privileged function.
+This can give them the ability to modify or delete contents on the website, or even worse, gain full control over the web application.

 Reading Time: 7 minutes Most employee passwords fail to follow even the simplest anti-theft precautions, such as creating passwords with a minimum of 12 characters.
 In a recent study of 15.2 billion passwords, only 2.2 billion were found to be unique.